German South West Africa: Early history

 In April 1885, the Deutsche Kolonialgesellschaft für Südwest-Afrika (German Colonial Society for Southwest Africa, known as DKGSWA) was founded with the support of German bankers (Gerson von Bleichröder, Adolph von Hansemann), industrialists (Count Guido Henckel von Donnersmarck) and politicians (Frankfurt mayor Johannes von Miquel).
 DKGSWA was granted monopoly rights to exploit mineral deposits, following Bismarck's policy that private rather than public money should be used to develop the colonies.
 The new Society soon bought the assets of Lüderitz's failing enterprises, land and mineral rights.
 Lüderitz drowned the next year while on an expedition to the mouth of the Orange River.
 Later, in 1908, diamonds were discovered.
-Thus, along with gold, copper, platinum, and other minerals, diamonds became a major investment.
+Diamonds were promoted as a major investment, along with gold, copper, platinum, and other minerals.